flaviohasd/flaviohasd/README.md

 #### Get to know me:
 - My interests are engineering stuff (of course), programming, technology in general, physics, finances, music and games;
 - I reacently concluded the Professional Data Science course from IBM;
-- Life taught me to become a self-learner, and at the moment, I'm writing a technical paper about gear vibrations (which will come to public at the end of the year);
+- Life taught me to become a self-learner, and at the moment, I'm writing a technical paper about gear vibrations (which will come to public by the end of the year);
-- Working on a local metallurgical company as an engineering analyst.
+- Working at Yamaha Motor company as industrial specialist.
 <br/>

 #### You can find me here: